invictus-ir/KubeForenSys/README.md

 ## Troubleshooting

-1. **Authentication Issues**: Ensure Azure CLI is authenticated and has appropriate permissions
-2. **Kubernetes Access**: Verify `kubectl` is configured and can access the cluster
+1. **Kubernetes Access**: Verify `kubectl` is configured and can access the cluster
-3. **Resource Creation**: Check that your Azure subscription has permissions to create Log Analytics resources
+2. **Resource Creation**: Check that your Azure subscription has permissions to create Log Analytics resources (see custom_role.json)
-4. **Network Access**: Ensure the data collection endpoint has proper network access configured
+3. **Network Access**: Ensure the data collection endpoint has proper network access configured

 ## Dependencies